rilldata/rill/docs/docs/tutorials/other/custom-charts.md

 ---
-title: "How to create custom charts in Rill?"
+title: "Using Natural lanugage to create Components"
-sidebar_label: "Customized Charts in Rill"
+sidebar_label: "Using Natural lanugage to create Components"
 sidebar_position: 10
 hide_table_of_contents: false
 tags: